isuk4s4/isuk4s4/README.md

 ### Glad to see you here! &nbsp; ![visitors](https://visitor-badge.laobi.icu/badge?page_id=isuk4s4.isuk4s4)

 As an Offensive Security Specialist and Technology Enthusiast, I spend my time breaking, building, and learning.
 I actively engage in web exploitation, network penetration testing, and developing offensive security tools while playing Capture The Flag (CTF) competitions to sharpen my hacking skills.
-I am always experimenting with new programming languages and diving into hardware hacking with tools like Arduino and Raspberry Pi.
+I am always experimenting with new programming languages.
 Always on the lookout for the next challenge to push my limits! 💡

 <ul>
 <li>👨‍🎓 Self-taught cybersecurity enthusiast specializing in web and network penetration testing.</li>